Qubes-Community/Contents/docs/customization/dpi-scaling.md

 VMs
 ---

-The procedure for setting DPI scaling is different depending on whether Gnome settings daemon is running or not:
+The procedure for setting DPI scaling is different depending on whether gnome settings daemon is running or not:

 - if the daemon is stopped/not installed, applications honor the `Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources) which we can then use for scaling.
 - if the daemon is running (`/usr/libexec/gsd-xsettings` process in Fedora), applications are prevented from using the `Xft.dpi` resource and `dconf` values have to set.